-Home Title Theft/Fraud Is One Of The Least Common Crimes!
+Title Theft/Fraud May Be One Of The Least Common Crimes!

-With the FBI reporting only 11,727 of real estate and rental fraud victims in 2022, these crimes still accounted for over $400 Million in losses!
+Even so, the FBI reported that only 11,727 of real estate and rental fraud victims in 2022, accounted for over $400 Million in losses!
 You can take some easy, quick and free steps to minimize the odds that you'll be a title theft & fraud victim!

 So if you are asking should you pay for home title monitoring services, similar to how you lock your credit, or how you pay for identity thieft monitoring... ask yourself if you want to pay for vehicle collison insurance for a car you rarely drive, especially when the car is barely worth more than the cost of the car insurance?